Determine the viability of your business

 Conclusion

 If you go through all the factors, you can estimate the viability of your company.
 Do you score positively on the 5 financial factors?
 Then your viability looks good.
-There must also be sufficient prospects for non-financial factors.
+There must also be a positive outlook for non-financial factors.
 Keep in mind that a financier usually looks more closely at these factors than an entrepreneur.
 And each financier uses their own numbers and percentages to weigh the value of each factor.

 Business in Trouble: step-by-step guides